Article written by

 Marijuana, and specifically cannabinoids, are banned for use by high-level athletes in competition.
 THC and other cannabinoids (except CBD) are considered to meet the necessary inclusion criteria for prohibited substances, which include:

 - Violation of the spirit of the sport

 Despite the blanket competition ban on all cannabinoids except CBD, the WADA doesn’t concern itself with cannabis use outside competition.
-Marijuana is still federally illegal in the U.S., but athletes residing in states or countries with legalized recreational or medical programs can use marijuana according to local laws.
+Marijuana is still federally illegal in the U.S. However, athletes residing in states or countries with legalized recreational or medical programs can use marijuana according to local laws.

 This in-competition ban is why Michael Phelps received only a three-month suspension when he was photographed smoking from a bong.
 In contrast, Sha’carri Richardson was disqualified from the Olympics because THC metabolites were found in her system after she won her race.
 Phelps’ punishment was due to violations, but he never tested positive on a drug test during his career and did not break Olympic rules.